alexconst/webmon/README.md

 ## websites CSV
 Uses `,` as the delimiter between fields and optional `"` quotes to surrond strings.
-The optional regex can't break the CSV format otherwise it will not be parsed properly.
+The optional regex must not break the CSV format otherwise it will not be parsed properly.

 Example:
 ```